- Coveo Control Panel Administration Access

 - Accessing the Coveo for Sitecore API

-Introduction to the Coveo Configuration files
+The Coveo Configuration files

 Similar to Sitecore, the Coveo Search Provider is highly configurable and has many different configuration files.
 This page explains the roles of the different Coveo configuration files.